zulip/zulip-mobile/docs/architecture/realtime.md

   created by the nullary action creator `registerAndStartPolling` (in `eventActions.js`), which invokes `registerForEvents`, which is `/register` in the API binding.
-* (TODO: We'll rework the rest of this section soon.)
-* Which is invoked by `AppDataFetcher`.
-This is a Redux-`connect`ed component that appears near the very top of the hierarchy in `ZulipMobile.js`.
-The component's one job is to listen for changes to a boolean field `needsInitialFetch` in the Redux state, and dispatch this action when it becomes true.
-* That field, in turn, belongs to a state machine with several
-  transitions:
+* In turn `registerAndStartPolling` is invoked in several situations:
-  * On startup, it's set to true just if the persisted data contains authentication credentials for an account.
-(It's false in `initialState`, and then set on a `REHYDRATE` action.)
+  * On startup, by `AppDataFetcher`, just if there's an active, logged-in account.
-  * It's set to true when the user logs into a server, or switches accounts (action types `LOGIN_SUCCESS` and `ACCOUNT_SWITCH`.)
+  * When the user logs into a server, or switches accounts (along with action types `LOGIN_SUCCESS` and `ACCOUNT_SWITCH`.)
-  * It's set to true on an `DEAD_QUEUE` action -- which is dispatched exclusively by the long-poll loop in `startEventPolling`, when it finds the event queue has expired.
+  * Along with the `DEAD_QUEUE` action -- which is dispatched exclusively by the long-poll loop in `startEventPolling`, when it finds the event queue has expired.
-  * It's set to false on a `REGISTER_COMPLETE` action -- which is dispatched exclusively by `registerAndStartPolling`, just before it dispatches a `startEventPolling` action.

-Essentially, the `AppDataFetcher` React component is used as a way of listening for certain Redux actions (notably `REHYDRATE` and `LOGIN_SUCCESS`) and firing off another one (from `registerAndStartPolling`) when any of those happen.
-And the latter action is a thunk action which kicks off a complex series of further thunk actions.

 ## TODO